The Open Polymers 2026 (OPoly26) Dataset and Evaluations: Introduction

-Machine Learning Interatomic Potentials (MLIPs) have recently emerged as transformative tools for atomistic simulations.\cite{wood2025uma,rhodes_orb-v3_2025,batatia_mace_2023} When trained on large datasets of DFT calculations, MLIPs can provide near-DFT-level accuracy energy and force predictions with near-classical-FF speed.\cite{chiang_mlip_2025} MLIPs thus have the potential to enable large-scale polymer molecular dynamics simulations over long time scales while faithfully describing atomistic interactions and reactivity.
-Recently, large-scale pre-trained MLIPs have been developed that train on DFT calculations covering multiple material types, including molecules, metal-organic frameworks, and crystalline materials.\cite{wood2025uma} While these MLIPs seek to be chemically universal, they do not include polymeric simulations in their training data, primarily due to the lack of suitable open-source polymer DFT datasets.
-Nevertheless, ensuring that MLIPs accurately generalize to polymers is essential for building a true atomistic foundation model\cite{yuan2025foundationmodelsatomisticsimulation}.
+Machine Learning Interatomic Potentials (MLIPs) have recently emerged as transformative tools for atomistic simulations that can fill in this distinct gap in the need for generalizable, reactive FFs for condensed-phase polymer simulations \cite{wood2025uma,rhodes_orb-v3_2025,batatia_mace_2023}.
+When trained on large datasets of DFT calculations, MLIPs can provide near-DFT-level accuracy energy and force predictions, while being several orders of magnitude faster \cite{chiang_mlip_2025}.
+MLIPs thus have the potential to enable large-scale polymer molecular dynamics simulations over long time scales while faithfully describing atomistic interactions and reactivity.
+Recently, large-scale pre-trained MLIPs have been developed that train on DFT calculations covering multiple material types, including molecules, metal-organic frameworks, and crystalline materials \cite{wood2025uma}.
+While these MLIPs seek to be chemically universal, they do not include polymeric simulations in their training data, primarily due to the lack of suitable open-source polymer DFT datasets.
+Nevertheless, ensuring that MLIPs accurately generalize to polymers is essential for building a true atomistic foundation model \cite{yuan2025foundationmodelsatomisticsimulation}.